SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

   -d '{"clientUsername":"tutorialUser","enabled":true}'
 ```

 As with other methods, the response format contains the meta, links, and data.
-In the data object, the full client username is represented.
+In the data object, the full Client Username is represented.
 You can see that it is now enabled.

 ```
 {